 The permeability of iron varies somewhat depending on the treatment it receives during manufacture.
 Soft iron has low reluctivity, another way of saying that its permeability is extremely high.
 The molecules of soft iron are readily turned end to end by bringing a currentcarrying wire or a permanent magnet near.
-When the influence is removed they just as quickly resume their former positions.
-When current flows around a soft iron bar we have a magnet.
-When the circuit is broken so the current cannot flow, the molecules again assume their hit-ormiss positions.
-Little or no magnetic effect remains.
-When a steel bar is subjected to the same magneto-motive force in the same way, it has less magnetic effect.
-However, when the current is removed, the molecules tend to hold their endto-end positions and we have produced a permanent magnet.
-Compass needles are made in this way.
-Permanent magnets lose their magnetism only when subjected to a reversed m.m.f., when heated very hot or when jarred violently.
+When When the circuit is broken so the current cannot flow, the molecules again assume their hit-ormiss positions.
+Little or no magnetic effect re-